MyGet/MyGetDocs/site/Docs/Reference/Package-Sources.markdown

 These upstream package sources allow you to reference or mirror packages onto your own feed.
 It also allows you to easily push packages from your feed to the the upstream package source, given you configured your API key in the package source configuration.

+Another scenario for package sources is making MyGet your only NuGet feed.
+By forwarding package searches and proxying upstream packages, your MyGet feed is a one-stop feed for all packages you are using in your projects.

 ## Adding a package source
 To configure a package source for your MyGet feed, navigate to the feed settings and browse the *Package Sources* tab.
 Then click *Add Package Source*.